Awards & Certificates

 When disposing of our compostable cups we recommend you put them in the compost bins found in our stores or your brown bin at home.
 The lids are recyclable and can be put in the lids section on the bins in stores or in the recyclable green bin at home.

 We have introduced paper straws in all of our stores, from June 2018 we have been completely free of plastic straws!!
 Paper straws are so much better for the environment as they will biodegrade quickly and don’t need to be disposed of in a commercial composting centre.
 It’s another win for the turtles!

-In June 2018 we will be the first Irish coffee chain to introduce compost bins in all of our high street stores.
-This is a crucial next step in our sustainability mission.
+As of June 2018 we were the first Irish coffee chain to introduce compost bins in all of our high street stores.
+This was a crucial step in our sustainability mission.
 You can dispose of your compostable coffee cups, tea bags and food waste in our compost bins.
 We are happy to accept any other ( non insomnia) compostable coffee cup in these bins too.

 This is a segregated bin - there are different sections clearly marked on each bin to show you where to empty liquids from your cup, where to place the cups for composting and where the recyclable lids and any other mixed recycling can be disposed of.